Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Misleading Fine-Tuning

-To alleviate data contamination, a series of works propose to evaluate LLMs on counterfactual data, \textit{i.e.}, the data that are more likely to be underrepresented in pre-training.
-Using the nomenclature in causal inference, this amounts to a $\mathrm{do}$ intervention on the input variable $X\in\mathcal{X}$, $\mathrm{do}(X=X_c)$~\cite{pearl_causal_2009}, where $X_c\in\mathcal{X}$ is assumed to have a very low marginal density in the pre-training distribution $p(X)$, \textit{i.e.}, $p(X_c)\approx 0$.
-Yet, this approach heavily relies on the manual design of the distribution of $X_c$ and its relation to the pre-training distribution.
-In fact, as long as $X_c$ is still a reasonable sentence, it must have some nonzero density in the real-world data distribution, and thus cannot be guaranteed to be free from the pre-training data of LLMs.
+To alleviate data contamination, a series of works propose to evaluate LLMs on counterfactual data, equating to a $\mathrm{do}$ intervention on the input variable $X\in\mathcal{X}$, $\mathrm{do}(X=X_c)$~\cite{pearl_causal_2009}, where $X_c\in\mathcal{X}$ is assumed to have a very low marginal density in the pre-training distribution.
+Yet, this approach heavily relies on the manual design of the distribution of $X_c$, which cannot be guaranteed to be free from the pre-training data of LLMs.

-On the other hand, our proposed MisFT circumvents the above problem by \emph{replacing the intervention on $X$ by the intervention on $p(Y\,|\,X)$}, as shown in~\cref{fig:misft}: all real-world data in reasoning tasks adhere to certain well-recognized rules (\textit{e.g.}, arithmetic rules), which are represented through the mapping $\mathcal{W}\to \mathcal{Y}$ rather than $p(X)$.
-Hence, any variable pair $(X,Y_c)$ conditional density $p(Y_c\,|\, X)$ that contradicts such a relationship would naturally have a near-zero density $p(Y_c\,|\,X)\approx 0$ in the real-world data distribution.
+On the other hand, our proposed MisFT circumvents the above problem by \emph{replacing the intervention on $X$ by the intervention on $p(Y\,|\ X)$}, as shown in Fig~\ref{fig:misft}: all real-world data in reasoning tasks adhere to certain well-recognized rules (\textit{e.g.}, arithmetic rules), which are represented through the mapping $\mathcal{W}\to \mathcal{Y}$ rather than $p(X)$.
+Hence, any variable pair $(X,Y_c)$ conditional density $p(Y_c\,|\, X)$ that contradicts such rules would naturally have a near-zero density $p(Y_c\,|\,X)\approx 0$ in the real-world data distribution.
 In other words, by setting $\mathcal{W}\to \mathcal{Y}$ to a mapping that contradicts the real one, we can obtain data pairs with \emph{joint} density $p(X, Y_c)=p(X)p(Y_c\,|\, X)\approx 0$ even if the marginal density $p(X)$ remains positive.

-In particular, for math reasoning, we can view the space general math application problems as $\mathcal{X}$.
-Each problem $X\in\mathcal{X}$ is first abstracted to its underlying mathematical expression $W\in\mathcal{W}$ via $\phi$, followed by a mapping $f:\mathcal{W}\to \mathcal{Y}$ that produces the final answer.
+In particular, for math reasoning, we can view the space of general math word problems as $\mathcal{X}$.
+Each problem $X\in\mathcal{X}$ is first abstracted to its underlying math expression $W\in\mathcal{W}$ via $\phi$, followed by a mapping $f:\mathcal{W}\to \mathcal{Y}$ that produces the final answer.
 For the intervention on $p(Y\,|\,X)$, we substitute $f$ with another $f_c\ne f$, where $f_c$ can have different instantiations as will be detailed next.